tomdra01/WUAV-Software/README.md

 Usability-focused user interface: The application prioritizes usability, considering the technical nature of the users, and offers advanced functionality while maintaining an intuitive user experience.
 Data validation: The system includes input checks and validation to ensure accurate and reliable data entry, reducing errors and inconsistencies.

+## Award
+The WUAV Documentation System has been recognized as the winner of the "Best software for computer science CSe2022" award.
+This prestigious accolade highlights the exceptional quality and innovative approach of the project.
+We are proud of this achievement and it serves as a testament to the hard work and dedication of the development team.

 ## Installation
 Clone the repository to your local machine.
 Open the project in IntelliJ or your preferred Java IDE.